Project status: In Progress

-We are consulting on proposed new legislation that will help ensure two of Canberra’s most significant buildings, the Sydney and Melbourne Buildings, are celebrated and presented in a way that recognises their importance to Canberra’s history.
+The draft legislation will help ensure two of Canberra’s most significant buildings, the Sydney and Melbourne Buildings, are celebrated and presented in a way that recognises their importance to Canberra’s history.

 As a part of this project we will also work with building owners to:

-- update the current conversation management plan which outlines the history and heritage features of the building that are to be kept
+- update the current conservation management plan which outlines the history and heritage features of the buildings that are to be kept

-- develop a revitalisation plan that will outline what work needs to be done to the public facing parts of the building, by when and by whom.
+- develop a revitalisation plan that will outline the work needed to the public facing parts of the building.

 About this project